jspahrsummers/GroceryList/README.md

 ## Using the App

-GroceryList is primarily an open source project, not an App Store-quality download.
+GroceryList is primarily a personal project, not an App Store-quality download.
 To actually _use_ it, and share your list with specific people, there are a few hoops you'll need to jump through first.